brimdata/brimcap/docs/Troubleshooting.md

 share the same [5-tuple](https://www.napatech.com/what-is-a-flow/), regardless of how long the flow lasts.

-To similarly attempt to isolate flows, Brim relies on Zeek's `conn` event, which includes the `id` and `proto` fields that capture the 5-tuple for a flow, along with the fields for `ts` (time of first packet) and `duration` (how long the connection lasted).
-Brim uses these values to construct a `brimcap search` command line to extract the flow from the indexed pcap file.
+To similarly attempt to isolate flows, Zui relies on Zeek's `conn` event, which includes the `id` and `proto` fields that capture the 5-tuple for a flow, along with the fields for `ts` (time of first packet) and `duration` (how long the connection lasted).
+Zui uses these values to construct a `brimcap search` command line to extract the flow from the indexed pcap file.
 However, this is where Zeek's occasionally different perception of flows may come into play.